Galois groups of low dimensional abelian varieties over finite fields

 \begin{conjecture}[Refined inverse Galois problem for abelian varieties] Fix a prime number $p$ and let $G \subset W_{2d}$ be a transitive subgroup containing the complex conjugation element.
 Then: \begin{enumerate} \item there exists an integer $r \geq 1$ and a simple abelian variety $A/\FF_{p^r}$ of dimension $d$ such that $G$ is $w_A$-conjugate to the image of the weighted permutation representation associated to $A$, and \item the abelian variety $A$ may be taken to be ordinary. \end{enumerate} In particular, $G$ is isomorphic to the Galois group of some abelian variety $A$. \end{conjecture}

 We note that \Cref{conj:IGP} is a very strong statement.
 In particular it implies the inverse Galois problem holds even when we are restricted to totally real fields.

 \begin{proposition} Assume \Cref{conj:IGP}, then the inverse Galois problem holds for totally real fields.
-More precisely, let $d \geq 1$ and let $G \subset S_d$ be a transitive subgroup, then $G$ is the Galois group of a polynomial $P^+(T)$ of degree $d$ over $\QQ$ and moreover the splitting field of $P^+(T)$ may be taken to be totally real. \end{proposition}
+More precisely, let $d \geq 1$ and let $G \subset S_d$ be a transitive subgroup, then $G$ is the Galois group of a polynomial $P^+(T)$ of degree $d$ over $\QQ$ whose splitting field is totally real. \end{proposition}